x75/smp_graphs/README.rst

 The graph-based representation provides good separation of the experiment's algorithm and the implementation.
-The project is work-in-progress and stilll moving.
-In principle the configuration is independent of this specific implementation and could also be used to generate or assemble an implementation in another language or particular hardware etc. The most important drawback right now is the verbosity of the configuration dictionary but clearly this can also be optimized to allow very terse formulations.
+The project is work-in-progress.
+In principle the configuration is independent of this specific implementation and could be run on other virtual machines than python.
+The most important drawback right now is the verbosity of the configuration dictionary.
+This can be improved and is planned to be done for future versions.

-1.1 Installation
+Installation
 ~~~~~~~~~~~~~~~~

 Depends on

-- External: numpy, scipy, networkx, pandas, matplotlib, sklearn, seaborn, rlspy, jpype/infodynamics.jar, mdp/Oger, ros, pyunicorn, hyperopt, cma, igmm
+- External: numpy, scipy, networkx, pandas, matplotlib, sklearn, seaborn, rlspy, jpype/infodynamics.jar, mdp/Oger, ros, pyunicorn, hyperopt, cma

 - smp world: smp\_base, smp\_sys